codegenresearch2/deply/README.md

 ### Arguments

-- `--project_root`: The path to the root of the Django project where apps are located.
+- `--project_root`: The path to the root of the project where apps are located.
 - `--config`: Path to the configuration file that defines the rules and target files.

 ## Sample Output